Collection

 Collection Reference

-collection reference usage
+use the collection reference

-We provide the collection reference to:
+We use the collection reference to:

 -

-fetch all documents -
+fetch all documents (it acts as a query):

 getDocs(colRef) -

-build a query targeting the collection -
+build a query targeting the collection:

 query(colRef, filters..) -

-build a random-ID document reference -
+build a document reference (random-ID):

-doc(colRef), or one that refers to a specific document -doc(colRef, docId) -
+doc(colRef), or one that refers to a specific document:doc(colRef, docId) -

 addDoc(colRef, data).